pococms/website/docs/cli.md

 It will assume the current directory contains a tree of Markdown files and other assets required to build a site, and it will generate the HTML output in the [webroot](glossary.html#webroot) directory, called `WWW` by default.
+If the current directory isn't a PocoCMS project, it will ask if you want to make it one.

 If you are in a Poco directory, the output of `poco` all by itself looks something like this: